inchanS/logseq-block-extractor/README.md

     - Automatically searches for blocks referencing a specified primary tag or page.
     - Extracts blocks while maintaining the full hierarchical structure, including all child blocks.
 2. **Optional Keyword Filtering**
-    - Enter a comma-separated list of keywords (supports Korean, English, etc.).
+    - Enter a comma-separated list of keywords.
     - Any block (or descendent) including at least one keyword is included in the results.
     - When entering two or more keywords (comma-separated), you can set the filtering logic to AND or OR between keywords.
     - If you precede a keyword with a `-` (hyphen), that keyword acts as an exclusion filter.